Mercedes-Benz B-Class

 The Mercedes-Benz B-Class is a subcompact executive car manufactured and marketed by Mercedes-Benz since 2005.
 Based on the A-Class with larger dimensions, the European New Car Assessment Programme (Euro NCAP) classifies it as a small MPV.

+Mercedes-Benz had presented a concept car Vision B Compact Sports Tourer at the 2004 Paris Motor Show.
+The concept previewed some features that would be available on the production B-Class.
+The Vision B was based on the layered platform, so that the drivetrain would be placed partly in front of and underneath the passengers.

-As of December 20, 2013, delivery of B-Class vehicles reached 1 million since its launch in 2005.
+As of 20 December 2013, delivery of B-Class vehicles reached 1 million sales worldwide since its launch in 2005.

-First generation (W245; 2005)
+First generation (W245; 2004)

-The first generation B-Class was introduced in Europe, Australia, and other parts of the world in spring 2005, and in Canada in autumn 2005.
+The first-generation B-Class was introduced in Europe, Australia, and other parts of the world in early 2005, and in Canada in late 2005.
+It was marketed globally except in the United States, where it was unable to price match the vehicle for profit.
 The B-Class uses front-wheel drive with sandwich floor construction, parabolic rear suspension, and a two-box design — one for the drivetrain and another for the shared passenger and luggage compartment.
 The B-Class maximises its interior volume via its height.
 Having derived from the smaller A-Class, it retained that car's sandwich floor concept.